Hideshi Niimi

 Hideshi Niimi was born in 1917 in Pa‘auilo, on the Big Island of Hawai‘i.
 His early life was marked by a trans-Pacific rhythm: his family later moved to Hiroshima, Japan, where he spent part of his youth.
 After the death of his parents, Niimi returned to Hawai‘i with his siblings, settling back in a land that would soon be torn by war.

-In December 1940, well before the United States entered World War II, Niimi enlisted in the 299th Army National Guard, the same territorial guard unit that many young Nisei (second-generation Japanese Americans) joined during that era.
-When the 100th Infantry Battalion was formed in mid-1942 — composed largely of Nisei soldiers drawn from the 298th and 299th regiments — Niimi was counted among its original members.
+In December 1940, well before the United States entered World War II, Niimi enlisted in the 299th Infantry Regiment of the Hawai‘i National Guard — the same unit in the Territory of Hawaiʻi that many young Nisei joined during that era.